roytang/blog/content/post/2022/09/alloy-of-law/index.md

 I already read the first [Mistborn](/tags/mistborn) trilogy [back in 2017](/lists/media/books/2017/).
 Happily, [Tor ebook club](https://ebookclub.tor.com/) recently gave away the next three books in the series for free, probably as a bit of promotion since another Mistborn book is scheduled to come out this November.

-**Alloy of Law** is the first book of the so-called *Wax and Wayne* subseries for Mistborn, set some 300 years after the end of the first trilogy.
+**The Alloy of Law** is the first book of the so-called *Wax and Wayne* subseries for Mistborn, set some 300 years after the end of the first trilogy.
 The world and society of Scadrial is now in a kind of western / steampunk era, and the book opens with our protagonist hunting down outlaws in the fringe regions outside of the city.
 Tragedy befalls him in the introduction and he finds himself returning to the main city of Elendel (presumably named after Elend from the previous trilogy) to deal with the noble families and eventually investigating a series of mysterious train robberies and hostage-takings.

 (I do find mildly cheesy the protagonist's first name "Waxillium" which conveniently fits the pun *Wax and Wayne*).